Easy knitting patterns for beginners 2023

-Of course we’ve also packed Gathered with useful advice to support you in your knitting journey.
+Of course we've also packed Gathered with useful advice to support you in your knitting journey.
 We have some expert guides to help you get started!
-Grow your stash with our round-up of knitting kits for beginners, discover our library of 118 knitting stitch patterns to practise or learn all about the importance of knitting tension squares.
+Head over to our knitting for beginners guide for all the basics, then grow your stash with our round-up of knitting kits for beginners, and discover our library of knitting stitch patterns to practise.

 Ready to knit?
 Reach for your needles and pick your favourite beginner knitting pattern from our list below!

-The Lila Scarf Knitting Kit includes plenty of super-chunky yarn to knit a scarf approximately 24x150cm, wooden knitting needles, sewing needle, a clear pattern and instructions – all in a cotton project bag for £38.
+The Beginner Scarf Kit includes 300g of chunky acrylic yarn, 10mm bamboo knitting needles, tapestry needle, a clear pattern and video instructions – all for £30.

-- Pick up the kit from I Knit Pretty’s Etsy shop.
+- Pick up the kit from That Crafty Stitch's Etsy shop

 Wool And The Gang: Sunshine Blanket